Pacmed/causal_inference/README.md

 >📋  To set up the environment for BART model create a separate conda environment.

 For using the CfR and TARNET models, use the [official implementation](https://github.com/clinicalml/cfrnet) with the configuration specified for the [CfR](https://github.com/Pacmed/causal_inference/blob/master/causal_inference/model/guerin_cfr_2_8.txt) and [TARNET](https://github.com/Pacmed/causal_inference/blob/master/causal_inference/model/guerin_tarnet_2_8.txt) models.
+>📋  To set up the environment for CfR and TARNET models create a separate conda environment using `environment_cfrnet.yml`.

 ## Experiments
 For replicating the experiments for Outcome Regression, IPW and Blocking models run: